Urke280/aureum-eval-uros/README.md

 - **base.page**: This class contains selectors and methods related to Cart button and Hamburger menu, both of which appear on a number of pages.
 - **checkout.page**: Selectors and methods for Checkout page are located here.
 - **inventory.page**: Selectors and methods for main store page are located here.
+Also, bonus task with DOM manipulation is located here as it is using an element from Inventory page.
 - **item.deatils.page**: This class contains selectors and methods for item details page.
 They are universal, so there was no need to write it for each item separately.
 - **login.page**: This class contains selectors and methods for the Login page.